nndi-oss/pg_reloaded/README.md

 e.g. `@every 10m`, `@every 2h`, `@every 7d`, `@every 30d`

-* CRON Expression: A CRON expression valid [here](http://crontab.guru) is valid
+* CRON Expression: Most CRON expressions valid [here](http://crontab.guru) are valid

-## Pre-requisites
+## Prerequisites

-* The postgresql client programs must be present on your path or configured in the config file or command-line for `pg_reload` to work.
+* The postgresql client programs must be present on your path or configured in the config file or command-line for `pg_reloaded` to work.
 In particular the program may to execute `psql`, `pg_restore`, `pg_dump` during it's operation.

 In the YAML file: